Parent-Child Relationships

 Future Enhancements

-Phase 1 MVP includes core parent-child structure.
+Phase 2 includes core parent-child structure and relationship tracking.
 Future phases will add:

 -